doragasu/mw-api/README.md

 	}
 ```

 Once connected, you can start sending and receiving data.
 When no longer needed, remember to close the connection with `mw_tcp_disconnect()`.
-The channel number must be from 1 to `LSD_MAX_CH` (usually 4).
+The channel number must be from 1 to `LSD_MAX_CH - 1` (usually 2).
 The used channel number will be passed to all the calls relative to the connected socket (think about it like a socket number).

 ### Creating a TCP server socket